mzattera/v4j/docs/003/index.md

 We can see that:

-- Biological pages are clearly clustered in their own cluster (3).
+- Biological pages are clearly clustered in their own cluster (#3).

-- Other pages using language B (Cosmological, Stars and Herbal B) are grouped in the same cluster (0).
+- Other pages using language B (Cosmological, Stars and Herbal B) are grouped in the same cluster (#0).

-- Remaining pages (Herbal A and Pharmaceutical) are in the remaining clusters, Herbal A split in a bigger group (2) and a smaller one (1) and Pharmaceutical pages grouped together with remaining pages (6).
+- Herbal A and Pharmaceutical pages are in the remaining clusters;
+  Herbal A is split in a bigger (#2) and a smaller (#1) group, while Pharmaceutical pages are grouped together with remaining Herbal A pages (#6).

-In order to remove some noise, and noticing that in the vast majority of cases, pages in a parchment share illustration type and language, we performed the clustering again, this time splitting the manuscript by parchment.
-Notice that parchments 29, 31, 32, 40 have been excluded as they either contain Cosmological or Astronomical pages, which we know already do not cluster well, or contains heterogeneous illustration types.
+In order to remove some noise, and noticing that in the vast majority of cases pages in a parchment share illustration type and language, we performed the clustering again, this time splitting the manuscript by parchment.
+Notice that parchments 29, 31, 32, 40 have been excluded as they contain Cosmological or Astronomical pages, which we know already do not cluster well.

 The results are shown below (they are also available in [the TensorFlow projector](https://projector.tensorflow.org/?config=https://mzattera.github.io/v4j/003/data/projector_config_parchments.json)).